Graphic Design FAQs

 A: For all general information about the Graphic Design Program please contact Design Department Office : Art Building 120, 408-924-4340, Design@sjsu.edu.

-For questions about your major courses (prerequisite approval, substitution, and graduation application, it’s essential that you bring the major form and unofficial transcript to see your major advisors—Prof. Hwang, Prof. Kim, Prof. Sexton, and Prof. Tan—during their office hours (listed on the door of ART 120).
+For questions about your major courses (prerequisite approval, substitution, and graduation application, please bring your major form and unofficial transcript to see the graphic design major advisors—Prof. Yoon Chung Han, Prof. Chang Kim, Prof. Diane Lee, and Prof. Randall Sexton—during their office hours (you can acquire their office hours at Art Building 120).